 6. Hanging your hair dryer on the inside of the cabinet door will save space and save you time, since it will be a lot easier to find.
 This hair dryer holder is $7.99 from The Container Store.
 Here's another one that also holds some styling products and a hairbrush.
 Or you can hang a magazine holder on the inside of the door to get the same effect, like Mandy from Sugar Bee Crafts.

 7. Drawers inside your cabinets will maximize storage space... and make it a lot easier to find small items.
-Image from Real Simple.
+This under sink area from Real Simple mixes up some sizes to make the most of the restricted space.

-8. Or try this: use a lazy susan inside your bathroom cabinets to make small items easier to access.
-Image from BHG.
+8. Or try this: From BHG, a lazy susan inside your bathroom cabinets makes small items easier to access.
+If you have the vertical room, a two-tier version gives you more bang for your buck.

 9. If you have a pedestal sink or wall-mount sink and no cabinets to speak of, there is still hope for you.
 These RÅGRUND shelves from IKEA are designed to fit around a pedestal sink or the pipe of a wall-mounted sink.
 And if the RÅGRUND doesn't suit your bathroom style, try this organizer designed to go around a pedestal sink.